 Detailed information on gems and the reputed magical properties of each, usable in any system...

 Accurate explanations of armor and shields.

 Complete rules for henchmen and hirelings that are easily converted to just about anything you so desire.

-Rules for insanity, including detailed explanations of the various maladies (and none of them good).
+Rules for insanity, including detailed explanations of the various maladies (and none of them good, except for the game).

-Advice and information on campaign building, covering the full spectrum of politics, religion, climate, weather, and philosophy for the placement of treasure and monstrous guardians...
+Advice and information on campaign building, covering the full spectrum of politics, religion, climate, weather, and philosophy for the placement of wealth and monstrous guardians...

 In other words, it's a HUGE trip to your local library conveniently rolled into a single book for easy reference!